KristiansGo/NutraTest/README.md

 - Replay recorded tests with screenshots and optional device emulation
 - Queue and schedule tests to run automatically
 - View test status and manage recorded sessions from the browser
+- Automatic exploratory mode for quickly crawling a URL

 ## Installation